neurodebian/neurodebian/sphinx/booth_sfn2010.rst

 .. image:: pics/sfn2010/SanDiegoConferenceCenter.jpg
    :width: 100%

-From November 13-17, 2010 the NeuroDebian team ran its first Debian booth at the annual meeting of the `Society for Neuroscience`_ (SfN2010_) in San Diego, USA.
+During November 13-17, 2010 the NeuroDebian team ran its first Debian booth at the annual meeting of the `Society for Neuroscience`_ (SfN2010_) in San Diego, USA.
 We presented the upcoming release Debian 6.0 Squeeze and demonstrated its utility as a robust and versatile research environment for